zaphosting/docs/docs/account-paymentoptions.md

 ---
 id: account-paymentoptions
-title: 'Payment options: What payment options are available'
+title: "Payment options: What payment options are available"
 description: "Information about the different payment options at ZAP-Hosting PayPal, credit card, ZAP Coins and more - ZAP-Hosting.com documentation"
 sidebar_label: Payment options
 ---